gautamcs037/car_price_prediction_model/README.md

 This project utilizes pandas, numpy, scikit-learn, and Streamlit.
 Special thanks to the dataset providers and the open-source community for their valuable contributions.

-You can now paste this content into your README file or any other document as needed.